seungjaeryanlee/Doumi-Chess/README.md

-# Nageune Chess Engine
+# Doumi Chess
 ## Description
-**Nageune Chess Engine** is a  program written in C++ that can play a full game of chess against human players or other computer chess engines.
+**Doumi Chess** is a  program written in C++ that can play a full game of chess against human players or other computer chess engines.
 ## Contributor
 sjlee235
 ## Code Explained (In construction)